ArenKDesai/Aren-s-Notes/Intro to Algorithms/Dynamic Programming.md

 - Only polynomial num of subproblems
 - Natural ordering of subproblems for enumeration
-- Have to be able to calculate larger problems from smaller problems Use a solution matrix for solved subproblems, the dimension of which usually matches the number of distinct parameters
+- Have to be able to calculate larger problems from smaller problems Use a solution matrix for solved subproblems, the dimension of which usually matches the number of distinct parameters.
+DP solutions refactor algorithms, not create them.

 ## Weighted Scheduling